 Roofing is one of the most actively consolidated trades in the country, with private-equity-backed platforms acquiring established shops as add-ons across nearly every major metro.
 The biggest consolidation activity is in residential reroof + insurance restoration; commercial low-slope (with its maintenance-contract recurring story) attracts a premium.
 Independent sponsors and search funds also buy owner-operated shops they intend to professionalize (typically $1–3M EBITDA range), and regional strategics buy for crew capacity and route density.
 The memo maps which would actually look at a company your size and how each tends to structure the deal.

 Most Roofing businesses in the $1M–$10M revenue range trade at roughly 2.2× to 4.7× normalized EBITDA, with a typical deal near 3.2×.
 Smaller, owner-dependent shops sit at the low end; larger, manager-run businesses with recurring revenue reach the top.
-Your actual number depends on your books — that's what the diagnostic computes.
-The range blends recent lower-middle-market closings, main-street marketplace sales, and the Pepperdine Private Capital Markets Report.
+Your actual number depends on your books — that's what the diagnostic computes, blending recent lower-middle-market closings, main-street marketplace sales, and academic M&A survey data.

 Commercial low-slope maintenance contracts (recurring revenue), a Sales Manager + Production Manager layer separating the owner from day-to-day, a documented insurance-supplement playbook, low workers-comp EMR (under 0.85), and clean books with insurance-AR aged separately.
 The diagnostic scores where you sit on each and shows what moving up would be worth.